 Bedaling is the most crowded part of the wall and the most commercialized.
 It even has a cable car.
 This is the section where you will find big groups of Chinese tourists.
 It is 72 kilometers from Beijing.
 It has been elaborately restored so that all ages of tourists can walk the wall easily.

 The Mutianyu section is much less crowded than Badaling, this section is popular with foreign tourists precisely because it is less crowded and only 75 km from Bejing.
 It offers spectacular views over the valleys below and there are several well-preserved towers.
 It has fair tourist facilities and is not too commercial, except at the entrance.
-This is the section we visited and photographs were taken at various spots.
+This is the section we visited and photographs were taken at various spots and unfortunately it was a very foggy day with rain on the horizon.

 The Jinshanling section is said to be the most beautiful and also one that is very well preserved.
 It is away from the crowds and smog of Bejing, about 160km from the city.
 Cable car is optional here.